learnbyexample/cli-computing/README.md

 ⚠️ ⚠️ ⚠️ This is a **work-in-progress** book on Linux command line and Shell Scripting for beginner to intermediate level users.

-[Click this link](https://github.com/learnbyexample/cli-computing/tree/09091253463a313ddce5a95f467857ea85c25ce6) for an earlier version of the book on this repo.
+[Click this link](https://github.com/learnbyexample/cli-computing/tree/09091253463a313ddce5a95f467857ea85c25ce6) for an earlier version of the book in this repo.

-See also my curated list on [Linux CLI and Shell scripting](https://learnbyexample.github.io/curated_resources/linux_cli_scripting.html) for more learning resources.
+See my curated list on [Linux CLI and Shell scripting](https://learnbyexample.github.io/curated_resources/linux_cli_scripting.html) for more learning resources.

 <br>